Connect with us

 Privilege and priorities

 How and why do well-educated, well-intentioned scientists produce biased AI systems?
-Sociological theories of privilege one useful lens.
+Sociological theories of privilege provide one useful lens.

 Ten years before I created the head-tracking system, the scholar Peggy McIntosh proposed the idea of an “invisible knapsack” carried around by white people.
-Inside the knapsack is a treasure trove of privileges such as “I can do well in a challenging situation without being called a credit to my race,” and “I can criticize our and about how much I fear its policies and behavior without being seen as a cultural outsider.”
+Inside the knapsack is a treasure trove of privileges such as “I can do well in a challenging situation without being called a credit to my race,” and “I can criticize our government and talk about how much I fear its policies and behavior without being seen as a cultural outsider.”

 In the age of AI, that knapsack needs some new items, such as “AI systems won’t give poor results because of my race.”
 The invisible knapsack of a white scientist would also need: “I can develop an AI system based on my own appearance, and know it will work well for most of my users.”